Recurrent and Non-wandering properties for foliations: Codimension one non-wandering foliations on -manifolds

 From now on, we consider $C^2$ foliations on closed $3$-manifolds.

-\begin{proposition} Let $\F$ be a codimension one non-wandering $C^2$ foliation on a closed connected $3$-manifold $M$.
+\begin{theorem} Let $\F$ be a codimension one $C^2$ foliation on a closed connected $3$-manifold $M$.
 Suppose there are no leaves of $\F$ whose ends are uncountable.
-Then the following holds: \\ 1) $\F$ is $R$-closed. \\ 2) $\F$ is either minimal or compact. \\ 3) $\F$ either has no compact leaves or has no locally dense leaves. \end{proposition}
+Then the following are equivalent: \\ 1) $\F$ is $R$-closed. \\ 2) $\F$ is either minimal or compact. \\ 3) $\F$ is non-wandering such that either $\mathrm{Cl} = \emptyset$ or $\mathrm{LD} = \emptyset$. \end{theorem}

-\begin{proof} By Theorem 5.2 \cite{Y}, we have that 1) and 2) are equivalent.
-Suppose that $\F$ is minimal or compact and so $\F$ either has no compact leaves or has no locally dense leaves.
-Conversely, we show that 3) implies 2).
-Suppose that $\F$ has either no compact leaves or no locally dense leaves.
+\begin{proof} By Lemma \ref{lem12}, we have that 1) and 2) are equivalent.
+Suppose that $\F$ is minimal or compact.
+Then $\F$ is non-wandering and has either no compact leaves or no locally dense leaves.
+Conversely, suppose that $\F$ is non-wandering such that either $\mathrm{Cl} = \emptyset$ or $\mathrm{LD} = \emptyset$.
 By the Duminy theorem for ends \cite{CC2}, there are no exceptional leaves.
 If there are no compact leaves, then the minimal set is the whole manifold $M$ and so $\F$ is minimal.
 Thus we may assume that there are no locally dense leaves.
+Then $M = \mathrm{Cl} \sqcup \mathrm{P}$.
 Assume $\F$ is not compact.
-Since the union of compact leaves are closed, the union of non-compact leaves are nonempty open and consists of non-compact proper leaves.
+Since the union of compact leaves are closed, the union $\mathrm{P} = M - \mathrm{Cl}$ of non-compact leaves are nonempty open and consists of non-compact proper leaves.
 This contradicts to non-wandering property.
 Thus $\F$ is compact. \end{proof}

+Note that a codimension one minimal foliation on a closed $3$-manifold need not have trivial holonomy.
+In fact, there is a codimension one real-analytic minimal foliation on a closed $3$-manifold with non-trivial holonomy such that all leaves are diffeomorphic to each other (e.g. Example 3.2 \cite{YT}).
+The polynomial growth of the fundamental group of a manifold implies the following statement.

+\begin{theorem} Let $\F$ be a codimension one transversely orientable $C^2$ foliation on a connected closed $3$-manifold $M$ whose fundamental group $\pi_1(M)$ has polynomial growth.
+Then the following are equivalent: \\ 1) $\F$ is minimal $($resp. compact$)$. \\ 2) $\F$ is non-wandering such that $\mathrm{Cl} = \emptyset$ $($resp. $\mathrm{LD} = \emptyset )$. \end{theorem}

+\begin{proof} By definitions, we have $M = \mathrm{Cl} \sqcup \mathrm{P} \sqcup \mathrm{LD} \sqcup \mathrm{E}$.
+Obviously, the condition 1) implies the condition 2).
+Conversely, suppose that $\F$ is non-wandering such that $\mathrm{Cl} = \emptyset$ (resp. $\mathrm{LD} = \emptyset$).
+The non-wandering property implies that there are no Reeb components and so each leaf is $\pi_1$-injective.
+Since the fundamental group of $M$ has polynomial growth, so is one of each leaf.
+Since each leaf is a surface and the fundamental group has polynomial growth, it has at most two ends.
+By the Duminy theorem for ends \cite{CC2}, there are no exceptional leaves.
+Then $M = \mathrm{P} \sqcup \mathrm{LD}$ (resp. $M = \mathrm{Cl} \sqcup \mathrm{P}$) and each minimal set consists of locally dense leaves (resp. a compact leaf).
+Since the closure of a non-closed proper leaf contains no locally dense leaves (resp. $\mathrm{Cl}$ is closed), we have $M = \mathrm{LD}$ (resp. $M = \mathrm{Cl}$).
+This implies that $\F$ is minimal (resp. compact). \end{proof}